Createdd/Writing/articles/WhatIsFreeCodeCamp.md

 ## 2. What's it about? - Cornerstones🔻

-First and foremost it's **free**, which is pretty amazing when you look at the quality they provide.
+First and foremost, it's **free**, which is pretty amazing when you look at the quality they provide.

 At the time of writing there are 4 certificates: